cashubtc/awesome-cashu/README.md

 - [eNuts](https://github.com/cashubtc/eNuts) is a Cashu wallet for Android and IOS.
 It empowers you with a user-friendly interface that streamlines every step of your Ecash journey.
 - [Chamberlain](https://github.com/sovereign-app/chamberlain) is a mint implementation with an Integrated LDK Node using CDK.
 - [Moksha](https://github.com/ngutech21/moksha) is a Cashu wallet and mint written in Rust.
+- [Coconut](https://github.com/zig-bitcoin/coconut) is a Cashu mint written in Zig.
+- [Cashubrew](https://github.com/AbdelStark/gakimint) is a Cashu mint written in Elixir.
+- [Cashcrab](https://github.com/thesimplekid/cashcrab) is a Cashu wallet with a flutter UI and with as much logic as possible in rust using [cashu-crab](https://github.com/thesimplekid/cashu-crab) with nostr integration for contacts and messaging.
+#### Kotlin
+- [cashu-client](https://github.com/thunderbiscuit/cashu-client) is a Cashu client library in Kotlin.
+- [cashu-bdhke-kmp](https://github.com/gandlafbtc/cashu-bdhke-kmp) is a Kotlin library that implements the basic cryptographic blinded signature scheme.